-RW-BPM-09 Design of New Permanent Watercourse Crossing Structures to Prevent Flood Risk

-Prevention of flooding at watercourse crossings due to undersized culverts / bridges.

-Relevant Watercourse Crossing Points: WW1, WW12, WW13, WW15, WW21, WW24, WW25 and WW31 (Class 4 water crossings), also WW14 (Class 3 water crossings), also WW2, WW4 and WW22 (Class 2 water crossings).

-Responsibility of Role/Duty Construction Manager Ensure appropriate culvert/bridge design.Supervise the construction works.
+RW-BPM-09 Design of New Permanent Watercourse Crossing Structures to Prevent Flood Risk Environmental Co mmitment Prevention of floo ding at watercourse crossings due to undersized culverts / bridges.
+Work Sections/Lo cations Relevant Waterco (Class 4 water cros crossings). urse Crossing Points: WW1, WW12, WW13, WW15, WW21, WW24, WW25 and WW31 ssings), also WW14 (Class 3 water crossings), also WW2, WW4 and WW22 (Class 2 water Responsibility of Role/Duty Construction Manager Ensure appropriate culvert/bridge design.Supervise the construction works.
+Surface Water Qu ality Protection Measures • All permanent sign Measure); culverts/bridges will be sized to cope with a minimum 100-year flood event (Project De-

-- All permanent culverts/bridges will be sized to cope with a minimum 100-year flood event (Project Design Measure); - A freeboard of 300mm, or as required by OPW, will be kept below the crossing structure during a 100year flood event; - At a minimum, all new pipe culverts will be 900mm in diameter regardless of the anticipated flood flow (Project Design Measure) (i.e. minimum 900mm culvert will be used in Class 3/Class 4 watercourses regardless of flows); - New and replaced permanent crossing structures will be construction in accordance with the Office of Public Works (OPW) guidelines Construction, Replacement or Alteration of Bridges and Culverts (2013), - As agreed with OPW (telephone consultation, February 2018) will be subject to a Section 50 application to OPW following the grant of planning permission.
+- A freeboard of 300mm, or as required by OPW, will be kept below the crossing structure during a 100year flood event; - At a minimum, all new pipe culverts will be 900mm in diameter regardless of the anticipated flood flow (Project Design Measure) (i.e. minimum 900mm culvert will be used in Class 3/Class 4 watercourses regardless of flows); - New and replaced permanent crossing structures will be construction in accordance with the Office of Public Works (OPW) guidelines Construction, Replacement or Alteration of Bridges and Culverts (2013), - As agreed with OPW (telephone consultation, February 2018) will be subject to a Section 50 application to OPW following the grant of planning permission.